pschanely/CrossHair/README.md

 CrossHair works by repeatedly calling your functions with symbolic inputs.
 It uses an [SMT solver](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) to explore viable execution paths and find counterexamples for you.
 This is not a new idea; an approach for Python was first described in [this paper](https://hoheinzollern.files.wordpress.com/2008/04/seer1.pdf).
-However, to my knowledge, CrossHair is the most complete implementation of the idea: it has at least some support for symbolic lists, dictionaries, sets, and custom/mutable objects.
+However, to my knowledge, CrossHair is the most complete implementation of the idea: it supports symbolic lists, dictionaries, sets, and custom/mutable objects.

 > **_NOTE:_**  CrossHair is in a highly experimental state right now.
 You can help though - keep reading!